 The Patriots will face the winner of Sunday's San Diego Chargers-Denver Broncos game.
-If the Chargers win, the game will be in Foxborough, Mass. next week.
+If the Chargers win, the game will be back in Foxborough next week.
 If the Broncos prevail, the Patriots will head to Denver for Brady vs. Peyton Manning XV.

 Despite some plucky play by the Colts' Luck, he threw four interceptions and the Colts' defense couldn't stop the Patriots' running duo of LeGarrette Blount (166 rushing yards, four touchdowns) and Stevan Ridley (two touchdowns).

-The Colts went up-tempo early offensively, but on the second play of the game, Luck threw a horrible interception, staring down his receiver, LaVon Brazill, the entire way.
-Cornerback Alfonzo Dennard picked it off, and returned it to the 2-yard line.
+The Colts went up tempo early offensively, but on the second play of game, Luck threw a horrible interception, staring down his receiver, LaVon Brazill, the entire way.
+Patriots cornerback Alfonzo Dennard picked it off, and returned it to the 2-yard line.
 One play later, Blount, whom the Patriots stole from the Tampa Bay Buccaneers in a preseason trade, rumbled in from there, led by a nice James Develin block, for a 7-0 lead.

 The Patriots’ defense came to play early.
-It forced a three-and-out on the ensuing Colts possession, and Brady led the Patriots on a crisp drive — hitting 4-of-4 passes and attacking the middle of the defense, free of pressure — that ended on another short Blount touchdown run, and a 14-0 lead early in the first quarter.
+It forced a three and out on the ensuing Colts possession, and Brady led the Patriots on a crisp drive — hitting 4-of-4 passes and attacking the middle of the Colts’ defense, free of pressure — that ended on another short Blount touchdown run, and a 14-0 lead early in the first quarter.

 Would this be a Patriots blowout?
 Or a reprise of Luck's wild-card heroics?

 Luck snapped back quickly, quickly reminding everyone of his previous week's accomplishments against the Kansas City Chiefs.
-He hit Griff Whalen for a 22-yard pass amid heavy pressure on a key third-and-6, and then came back two plays later to drop a gorgeous pass to Brazill over the hands of Dennard for a 38-yard touchdown to cut the lead in half.
+He hit Griff Whalen for a 22-yard pass amid heavy pressure on a key 3rd and 6, and then came back two plays later to drop a gorgeous pass to Brazill over the hands of Dennard for a 38-yard touchdown to cut the lead in half.

 The three rushing touchdowns tied a team record.
 Blount had a mere two scores in 13 games in the entire 2012 season with the Bucs.

-And right when it looked as if the Patriots were going to head into the half with a double-digit lead, they couldn’t convert a third-and-2 from midfield, and Bill Belichick chose to punt.
+And right when it looked as if the Patriots were going to head into the half with a double-digit lead, they couldn’t convert a 3rd and 2 from midfield, and Bill Belichick chose to punt on 4th and 1.
 After a delay of game penalty, a horrific snap went over Patriots punter Ryan Allen’s head, and after Allen fumbled the recovery the ball went out of the back of the Patriots’ end zone for a bizarre safety and a 21-12 Patriots lead.

-Allen injured his shoulder on the play and didn't return to the game.
+Allen injured his shoulder on the play and would not return to the game.
 He was replaced admirably by kicker Stephen Gostkowski for punting duties and Brady on kick holding.
 Gostkowski never had punted in an NFL game, and Brady hadn't held on kicks in years.